Ski flying: 2000s

 Some minutes following Romøren's jump, Janne Ahonen went for broke when he caught a massive thermal updraft and stretched out a jump of 240 m, only to fall from a dangerous height and slam down hard onto near-flat ground.
 MTV3 commentator Jani Uotila called it "A horrendous jump!
 This is all getting too dangerous now!", (Note: "Kaamea hyppy!
 Nyt menee jo liian vaaralliseksi tämä touhu!") while co-commentator Nieminen explained that "When one comes down on flat ground, the impact is really hard."
 (Note: "Kun tullaan tasamaalle, niin toi isku on todella kova.")
-Ahonen was momentarily knocked out, but sustained no injuries.
+Ahonen was momentarily knocked out and his helmet had cracked, but he sustained no injuries.
 He was stretchered away and able to wave to the crowd, and returned later in the event to step onto the podium for winning his second consecutive World Cup title.

 Ahonen's 240 m jump became part of ski flying legend when, in his 2009 autobiography Kuningaskotka, he revealed that he performed the feat while hung over from partying with team-mate Risto Jussilainen the previous night.
 After the crash, he refused treatment at Planica's medical facilities out of fear that his blood tests would show he was intoxicated.

 In 2013, Ahonen talked about the consequences of not reining in the jump prematurely in the way he did: (Note: Verbatim transcription: "It will be like, 250 m, if I doesn't take it down. ...
 After 250, I will be a dead man.")

 In the initial flight phase I thought, "Oh damn, now we're going far."
 Half way down the slope I got a warm feeling that, "Yes, now it's a world record.
 This is certain to be a new world record."
 Then as I flew further I realised, "Oh no, this is not going to end well.
 This is really not going to end well.
 I'm going to break my legs at the least." ...
 In reality I came down at 245 m, but there was no more distance measuring equipment there.
 Experts have calculated that had I not brought down my jump, it would've flown at least 250 m.
 (Note: "Alkuilmalennossa tuli ajatus, että ei vitsi, nyt lennetään pitkälle.
 Puolessa välissä rinnettä tuli lämmin ajatus, että jees, nyt tulee maailmanennätys, ihan varmasti tulee uusi maailmanennätys. ...
 Sitten lensin vielä pykälän eteenpäin, niin tajusin, että voi ei, nyt käy huonosti, nyt käy todella huonosti, jalat katkeaa vähintään. ...
 Tosiasiassa tulin alas 245 metrin kohdalla, mutta siellä ei ollut enää mittalaitteita.
 Asiantuntijat ovat laskeneet, että ilman sitä minun alasottoa hyppy olisi lentänyt ainakin 250 metriä.")